AbstractionsLab/c5dec/docs/manual/ssdlc.md

 - Artifact item management including artifact creation, editing and deletion, e.g., for individual requirements, test case (TC) specifications and source code files in their corresponding documents

-- Artifact item relation management allowing the creation and removal of links between arbitrary items (e.g., TC to requirement, TC to soure code), as well as browsing linked items and their content, for a selected artifact item
+- Artifact item relation management allowing the creation and removal of links between arbitrary items (e.g., TC to requirement, TC to source code), as well as browsing linked items and their content, for a selected artifact item

 - Managing artifact repository structure such as suspect link resolution, and review status updates

 ## Quick start guide

-Once you have installed C5-DEC, the SSDLC module can be accessed via the TUI, i.e., by simplying entering `c5dec` via the terminal, without any additional parameters.
+Once you have installed C5-DEC, the SSDLC module can be accessed via the TUI, i.e., by simplifying entering `c5dec` via the terminal, without any additional parameters.

 In order to access the SSDLC functionality, navigate to the corresponding menu item shown on the landing page of C5-DEC CAD, namely "2 - SSDLC: secure software development life cycle", as shown in the screenshot below.